Tropical Storm Isidore (1984): Impact

+Gusty winds in Martin County downed some power lines.
+Washouts occurred at a few places on Indian River Drive in Jensen Beach.
+On Hutchinson Island, many eggs and nests of Caretta caretta and Chelonia mydas, respectively, were destroyed.
+A large, $500,000 beach restoration fill in Indian River County was washed away.
+One man was electrocuted as a result of the storm near Orlando.
+Another man was injured while attempting to land his plane at Orlando Executive Airport in high winds.
+In the Tampa Bay area, wind gusts up to 65 mph (105 km/h) led to the closure of the Sunshine Skyway Bridge for five hours.
+Street flooding impacted St. Augustine and Jacksonville.
+In the former, a pier that had recently reopened after being destroyed by Hurricane David in 1979 suffered significant damage from Isidore.
+Approximately 10,000 customers lost electricity in Jacksonville, though most were restored within several hours.
+Winds deroofed a three-car garage near Hastings.
+Throughout the state, overall damage was generally insignificant.

 The storm also dropped heavy precipitation along the coasts of Georgia, South Carolina, and North Carolina, with sporadic showers in parts of Virginia.
 In Georgia, one tornado, ranked F1 on the Fujita scale, touched down in Brunswick, damaging a metal building's roof at a steel plant and 10 cars and a garage roof at a car dealership, and demolishing a metal hut at a National Guard Armory.
 Several trees fell due to a tornado, with about 2,000 power outages in Glynn County.
 The tornado caused approximately $250,000 in damage.
+In North Carolina, minor beach erosion and coastal flooding occurred, with waves of approximately 10 ft in height impacting Kill Devil Hills.
+Some freshwater flooding was also reported, especially in New Hanover County, where up to 3 ft of water inundated U.S. Route 421 in Wilmington.
 Offshore, swells of 12 to 15 ft extensively damaged a wooden ship, the Phoenix.
 The vessel "barely escaped destruction", though a crew member suffered a cracked rib.
 Across its path, Isidore was estimated to have inflicted $1 million in damage.